Resourcesbreadcrumb separatorAccounting and Taxes

-How to Hire a CPA as a Freelancer or Small Business Owner
+How to Hire a CPA as a Small Business Owner

 A Step-by-Step Guide to Hiring a CPA

-So, which one do you need for your small business?
+Do you really need a CPA for your small business?

 Find out the difference between bookkeeping and accounting

-5 Signs It’s Time to Outsource Your Bookkeeping or Accounting
+5 Signs It’s Time to Hire a CPA

 If you're on the fence about outsourcing your bookkeeping or accounting, here are some signs that it might be time:

-• You’ve noticed some errors and inconsistencies.
-Let’s face it: Mistakes happen, and they sting when they do.
+• You’re making mistakes: Let’s face it: Mistakes happen, and they sting when they do.
 Maybe you missed a tax payment deadline or filed your taxes late last year because it was too much to keep track of.

 • Taxes feel complicated.
 You find taxes to be... well, taxing.
 Maybe you're unsure about tax deductions, credits, and compliance, or you’ve starting doing business in multiple states, or compliance, and you want to keep everything above board.